 On the rear of this unit you will find a class three, 5,000 pound car towing hitch.
 This is installed for towing passenger cars to be used when the motorhome is parked.
+Two extra 14 gauge wires are available for your use.
 The wire connector installed with this hitch is a standard seven-pin connector.
 For more information on the connector, please see Chapter 7 of this guide.